crowe32996/stock-market-buy-signals/README.md

 ## Architecture

 1. **Dockerized Environment**: The entire stack (Airflow, Kafka, PostgreSQL, and pipeline scripts) runs inside Docker containers using Docker Compose for easy, consistent setup.
 2. **Kafka Producer**: Fetches daily stock data for a list of symbols from Alpha Vantage and publishes to a Kafka topic.
+Note the run_producer Airflow variable that can be used to skip producer step to avoid hitting API limits.
+Alpha Vantage allows 25 requests per day, so with 25 stocks in pipeline, producer can only be run 1x per day.
 3. **Kafka Consumer**: Reads stock data from Kafka, stores it in PostgreSQL, and computes technical indicators (SMA, RSI, MACD, buy signals).
 4. **PostgreSQL Database**: Stores raw stock data and calculated indicators for analysis and reporting.
 5. **Airflow DAG**: Orchestrates running the producer, consumer, fetching results, running buy signnal effectiveness analysis, and emailing reports and visuals.